dauwhe/epub31-bff/README.md

 The link must point to an HTML or XHTML document and may be a Navigation Document as defined in EPUB 3.1.

-An EPUB BFF client may also rely on the `title` key included in each Link Object for the `spine` to extract a minimal table of contents.
+An EPUB BFF client may also rely on the `title` key included in each Link Object of the `spine` to extract a minimal table of contents.

 ## Containers